 Who are you, and why did you decide to share your story?

-I am an Italian woman in my mid-thirties and I work in the humanitarian sector.
+I am a woman in my mid-thirties and I work in the humanitarian sector.
 During a recent long-term field assignment, I experienced what I later discovered to be burnout.
 At the time I had little knowledge about this mental health issue, so for a long time I simply ignored the signals my mind and my body were sending me.

 By sharing my experience, I’d like to shed light on burnout, its symptoms and its consequences.
 In my sector there is still a lot of stigma around it, so I think that reading about others’ stories may be of help to those going through (or suspecting they are going through) the same experience.